0xCAFEDECAF/VanLiveConnect/README.md

 ![schema](extras/schematics/Schematic%20using%20MCP2551_bb.png)

+   👉 Note: CANH of the transciever is connected to VAN BAR, CANL to VAN.
+This may seem illogical but in practice
+      it turns out this works best.

 2. Use a [SN65HVD230] transceiver, connected with its CANH and CANL pins to the vehicle's VAN bus.
    The SN65HVD230 transceiver already has 3.3V logic, so it is possible to directly connect the CRX / RXD / R pin of the transceiver to a GPIO pin of your ESP8266 board.

 ![schema](extras/schematics/Schematic%20using%20SN65HVD230_bb.png)

+   👉 Note: CANH of the transciever is connected to VAN BAR, CANL to VAN.
+This may seem illogical but in practice
+      it turns out this works best.

 3. The simplest schematic is not to use a transceiver at all, but connect the VAN DATA line to GrouND using two 4.7 kOhm resistors.
 Connect the GPIO pin of your ESP8266 board to the 1:2 [voltage divider] that is thus